 For HDDs, a high cache can improve read speeds, thereby improving the performance of the disk.

-To be the best hard drives for media server a drive needs to have these features.
+To be the best hard drives for media server or Plex, a drive needs to have these features.

 1. Seagate IronWolf NAS – High Cache 5900 RPM HDD